VIII. G. SMOKING

 1. Smoking is prohibited within 10 feet of the architectural footprint of all campus buildings.
 For the purposes of this policy, all entrances, exits, operable windows, air intakes, porches, covered walkways and overhangs of a building are included in its footprint.

-3. Smoking is prohibited on all campus walkways and footpaths between the hours of 7 a.m. and 7 p.m.
+3. Smoking is prohibited on all campus walkways and footpaths, including those in the canyon, between the hours of 7 a.m. and 7 p.m.
 To ensure every community member’s right to breathe smoke-free air while using pathways during these hours, community members who smoke should consciously observe a reasonable distance away from pathways that respects the designation of pathways as smoke-free.
 Between 7 p.m. and 7 a.m., community members who choose to smoke on pathways should avoid the unwilling exposure to secondhand smoke of others who may be sharing those pathways.
 At all times, community members who choose to smoke in parking lots, on roads, and on residence hall patios, should avoid the unwilling exposure to secondhand smoke of others who may be sharing that space.

 4. Community members who smoke shall dispose of the remnants of their smoking in appropriate receptacles.